5000 Years of the “New” World

 The last archaeological sites Bimbino and Bambina visited on their way to Máncora were located close by Chiclayo: the Museum of the Royal Tombs of Sipán and ancient ruins of Túcume.

 Sipán is also a Moche archaeological site, like the Temples of the Sun and the Moon in Trujillo, located in northern Peru.
 The site itself is located quite far from Chiclayo.
 Therefore, visiting a museum was a better alternative, and moreover, all the found treasures were put into the museum anyway.
-Unfortunately, it is not allowed to take pictures in the museum, but you can find some interesting photos
+Unfortunately, it is not allowed to take photos in the museum.

 Bimbino and Bambina saw a lot of gold and mummies, and tried to understand some historical explanations from a Spanish guide.
 The golden treasures had high religious value for Moche, so there was a lot of gold buried inside the pyramids and tombs.
 Most of the royal tombs of Moche culture were looted by Spaniards during the time of colonization.
 Tons of treasures were melted into golden bricks and transported to Europe.
 Today they are being carefully taken out, cleaned and preserved in such places as the Museum of the Royal Tombs of Sipán.
 However, looting still occurs, as there is no possibility to protect all the tombs spread over hundreds of square kilometres along the Peruvian coast.